-Ideas and recipes for great foods to take to a new mom!
-Plus, other ways to pamper and help her.
+Ideas and recipes for the best foods to take to a new mom!
+Plus, other ways to pamper and help her in those early days.

 I love taking food to a new mom.
 It's such a sweet way to love on her and her family.
 It brings nourishment, strength and comfort.

 Over the years, I've been loved on in these ways and had a chance to dote on new moms quite a bit.
 It always feels so important.

 Not only are you meeting a brand new baby, but you're seeing your family, your friend, your neighbor in a whole new role.
 A whole new light.